In this tutorial:

 - Click Add SSH key

 Well done!
-You now how to add SSH keys to your GitHub account.
+You now know how to add SSH keys to your GitHub account.
 Make sure to check out some of our other Git articles: